ElemeFE/element/examples/docs/en-US/table.md

 You can also show actions to perform on the selection.

-:::demo Activating multiple selection is easy: simply add an `el-table-column` with its `type` set to `selection`.
+:::demo Activating actions for multiple selection is easy: simply pass an object to `el-table` as `multiple-select`.
+The object should have a message and an array of actions which holds the information for each action as an object.
+Take a look at the code to see how it should be structured.
 Apart from multiple selection, this example also uses `show-overflow-tooltip`: by default, if the content is too long, it will break into multiple lines.
 If you want to keep it in one line, use attribute `show-overflow-tooltip`, which accepts a `Boolean` value.
 When set `true`, the extra content will show in tooltip when hover on the cell.
 ```html
 <template>
   <el-table